To be a good breeder and produce nice family dogs a breeder must have a number of good quality

 You are not paying for the dog, but you still have to take TOP NOTCH care of it.
 This means

-general vet care, flea treatments, worming, grooming, obedience training, love, spoiling, good food,
+general vet care, flea treatments, worming, grooming, obedience training, socializing, love, spoiling,

 THE GOOD POINTS: